St. Pete Office

 A prenuptial agreement is a legal contract created before marriage that outlines how finances and certain responsibilities would be handled if the marriage ends through divorce or death.
 It can address property division, debt responsibility, and spousal support, among other topics.

 Couples sometimes assume prenups are only for high-net-worth individuals.
-In reality, they can benefit anyone who wants clarity and structure.
-A Tampa Bay family law attorney can help ensure the agreement follows Florida requirements and reflects each partner’s goals.
+In reality, they can benefit most people who wants clarity and structure.
+A Tampa Bay family law attorney can help ensure the agreement follows Florida law.

 Why Prenup Conversations Can Feel Difficult